tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 If I want a startup's product to be successful, I think I'll need to jump into content that goes beyond documentation and training.
 I'll need to build a bridge and cross a chasm, as well as change an entire company's culture about Marketing and Tech Pubs realms being separate.

-The good thing is, I think the content in tech docs is the secret sauce to good content marketing.
+The good thing is, I think the content in tech docs is the secret sauce to good content marketing (assuming the tech docs are product-related).
+To contribute to the content marketing effort, tech writers (or engineers or any other employees who are so inclined) would have to genericize from the product-specific information and share insights into processes or concepts in a way that anyone in any company could use.

 ## The secret to good content